Skip to content

 Start your recovery journey with Mission Connection today!

-1. Persistent Anger and Irritability
+1. Persistent Anger & Irritability

 Adults with ODD frequently experience and express intense anger that seems disproportionate to the situation.
 This isn’t occasional irritability but rather a persistent state of being “on edge” or easily annoyed.
 They may describe themselves as feeling “mad at the world” on most days and struggle to regulate these emotions even in minor, frustrating situations.